Takashi Niigaki

-Takashi Niigaki (新垣 隆, Niigaki Takashi) is a Japanese composer and music teacher, known for having composed pieces on behalf of the celebrated allegedly-deaf composer Mamoru Samuragochi, and for admitting his role in this deception in 2014 prior to the use of one of his pieces at the 2014 Winter Olympics by figure skater Daisuke Takahashi.
+Takashi Niigaki (新垣 隆, Niigaki Takashi) is a Japanese composer, pianist and music teacher, known for having composed pieces on behalf of the celebrated allegedly-deaf composer Mamoru Samuragochi, and for admitting his role in this deception in 2014 prior to the use of one of his pieces at the 2014 Winter Olympics by figure skater Daisuke Takahashi.

 Biography

 Takashi Niigaki was born in Tokyo.
 He is a Japanese composer and music teacher who served as the orchestrator and ghostwriter for Mamoru Samuragochi for 18 years, composing musical works that included the soundtracks for Resident Evil: Director's Cut Dual Shock Ver. and Onimusha: Warlords.
 He also composed "Hiroshima Symphony No 1", previously credited to Samuragochi until February 2014, when Niigaki publicly revealed that he was the real composer.

 Ghostwriting

 On 5 February 2014, Niigaki publicly revealed that he was the ghostwriter behind most of the music previously attributed to Mamoru Samuragochi since 1996.
-Niigaki went to the press because one of Samuragochi's claimed compositions would be used by Japanese figure skater Daisuke Takahashi, at the then upcoming 2014 Winter Olympics in Sochi.
+Niigaki went to press because one of Samuragochi's claimed compositions would be used by Japanese figure skater Daisuke Takahashi, at the then upcoming 2014 Winter Olympics in Sochi.

-Hiroshima Symphony No. 1 was an adaption of little-known works from earlier composers including Gustav Mahler, as observed by the composer Takeo Noguchi when it was performed on tour by a full orchestra; doubting Samuragochi's claims- sourced entirely by his record label- Noguchi wrote an article on the subject, which was turned down by musical publications sponsored by Samuragochi's record label.
+Hiroshima Symphony No. 1 was an adaption of little-known works from earlier composers including Gustav Mahler, as observed by the composer Takeo Noguchi when it was performed on tour by a full orchestra; doubting Samuragochi's claims - sourced entirely by his record label - Noguchi wrote an article on the subject, which was turned down by musical publications sponsored by Samuragochi's record label.
 The article was instead published in the November 2013 issue of the newsweekly Shincho 45, as "The deaf genius composer" - Is Mamoru Samuragochi genuine? (「全聾の天才作曲家」佐村河内守は本物か); after the ghostwriting was revealed, Noguchi's article was awarded the Editors' Choice Magazine Journalism Award.
-Journalists have stated- albeit 'mainly in hindsight' and as part of the 'musings and self-chastisements in Japan and overseas' that occurred following the revelation of Samuragochi's deceit- that the music is 'subpar, weak imitations of Mahler and Brahms, and shouldn't have been celebrated in the first place' and 'basically an amateurish Mahler pastiche'.
+Journalists have stated - albeit 'mainly in hindsight' and as part of the 'musings and self-chastisements in Japan and overseas' that occurred following the revelation of Samuragochi's deceit - that the music is 'subpar, weak imitations of Mahler and Brahms, and shouldn't have been celebrated in the first place' and 'basically an amateurish Mahler pastiche'.